 Vitamin C: the powerhouse formula we all need right now

-Dr Tara Swart explains the different dosages of vitamin C we need right now to fight viruses and why liposomal is the one to look for
+Dr Tara Swart explains the different dosages of vitamin C we need right now to fight viruses and why liposomal vitamin C should be on your radar

 When it comes to supplements it feels like there are many we should be taking at the moment; vitamin D for immunity, ashwagandha for stress and magnesium for sleep to name but three, but neuroscientist Dr Tara Swart, an expert in vitamin blends, highlights the importance of having vitamin C in our cabinet right now.

 Top of her must-take list is liposomal vitamin C. Never heard of it?
 Liposomal, she explains, is the most bioavailable form of the supplement meaning that is delivered to your cells readily which means your body can use it more easily.
 Liposomal means that the vitamin C is housed inside very tiny fat-like particles, making it easier to absorb and target where needed.
 These formulas are gel textured and can be taken straight, with a drink of water or added to smoothies if you like.

 Asa Tara explains it helps encourage production of white blood cells, our body’s first line of defence in protection against infection.
 It also provides a source of antioxidant to help protect our cells against free radical damage.
 Antioxidants are also key to protecting brain function and memory.
 Skin-wise, vitamin C contributes to collagen production and last but not least, vitamin C helps us the body absorb other minerals, particularly iron, protein and collagen.

 The recommended daily intake from the government is 75mg for women and 90mg for men, but Dr Tara is quick to point out this is a maintenance dose, to be followed when we're fit, healthy and absorbing vitamin C from our food (kiwis, strawberries and kale are good sources).
 She believes we should take different doses according to different needs.